marianpiatkowski/ABAPInEmacs/README.md

     By default, the encoded credential will be persisted so that a login on each action is not required.
 2. `M-x abap-search-object` - Search ABAP development object\
-    The source code of the selected item is pulled from the ABAP server afterwards and a `Dired` buffer opens up showing the corresponding files.
+    The source code of the selected search result is then pulled from the ABAP server and a directory buffer opens up showing the corresponding files.

 Once a ABAP development object has been successfully fetched by Step 2, the following steps can be done when working on `.abap`-files: